denpeshkov/cs-notes/Go Interfaces Usage Best Practices.md

 1. We should create an interface when we *need* it, not when we *foresee* that we could need it
 2. We should accept interfaces and return structs
-3. Interfaces should be as small as possible, because *the bigger the interface, the weaker the abstraction*
+3. Interfaces should be as small as possible, because the bigger the interface, the weaker the abstraction
-4. We should return structs and accept interfaces

 # Interface on the Producer Side Anti-Pattern